 I'm Kym and I am the artist, maker & surface pattern designer behind Kilo Papa Studio and I'm based in Glasgow, Scotland.

 I've been running my business part-time since 2017, finally making the jump to full-time in Summer 2021.
 It's gone through a few changes over the years, most notably a change in name.
-The business used to be called Ellie Oskar - a name I just made up back in 2013 when I wasn't long graduated and wanted an unusual moniker to work behind. (**eye roll** I thought I was so edgy back then) I wanted to start a business making cushions from my degree-show collection of fabric samples - and I thought it would be cool to just make up a name....
-Seriously, that was it.
-So you can see why I changed it.
+The business used to be called Ellie Oskar - a name I just made up back in 2013 when I wasn't long graduated and wanted an unusual moniker to work behind.
+(I know, what a fanny) I wanted to start a business making cushions from my degree-show collection of fabric samples - and I thought it would be cool to just make up a name.... how profound.

 Thanks for reading this far down!
 If you have any other questions, you can contact me on my social channels or via email.
 Check out my contact page